illumos/docs/docs/index.md

 illumos is [developed](about/who.d) by both volunteers and companies building products on top of the software.

+illumos is an excellent base for both traditional and cloud-native applications.

 We believe in cross-pollinating technology and collaborating with other open source projects.